 Jorge Córdoba joined the Bank as Executive Vice President, Chief Audit Officer in October 2017.
 Previously, Mr. Córdoba served as Director of Internal Audit LATAM for Credit Andorra Financial Group from 2013 to 2017, where he supervised from Panama the internal audit of the Group business in Panama, Mexico, Peru, Paraguay, Uruguay, Colombia and Miami, U.S.A.
 Between the years 2002 and 2013, he served as International Internal Auditor for Pan-American Life Insurance Group (PALIG) in charge of the branch offices and affiliates in some Latin American countries and U.S. cities.
-During 2001 and 2002, he served as Internal Auditor for PricewaterhouseCoopers.
+During 2001 and 2002, he served as Internal Auditor for Dresdner Bank Lateinamerica AG - Panama, and from 1992 to 2001, he served as Senior Auditor for PricewaterhouseCoopers.
 Mr. Córdoba is a FIBA Anti-Money Laundering Certified Associate (AMLCA) by Florida International University, earned a COSO Internal Control Certificate from the Institute of Internal Auditor, is a Certified Public Accountant and holds a Degree in Accounting from Universidad de Panama.
 He also holds a Post Graduate Certificate in International Trade Management from St. Clair College of Applied Arts and Technology in Ontario, Canada.